Setup Twitch/YouTube Notifications

 How to get Twitch live notifications on Discord

-1. Add Sx Live to your server if you haven't already.
+1. Add Sx Live to your serverarrow-up-right if you haven't already.

 2. Connect your Twitch or YouTube account to your Discord account if you haven't already.